perproxid/note.github.io/_posts/2023-03-25-ubuntu command.md

 ---
 title: ubuntu command
 date: 2023-03-25 23:10:12 +0800
-categories: [ubuntu, command]
+categories: [ubuntu, ubuntu_command]
 tags: [ubuntu]     # TAG names should always be lowercase
 toc: true
 math: true
 mermaid: true
-pin: true  # pin one or more posts to the top of the home page and the fixed posts are sorted in reverse order according to their release date
+pin: false  # pin one or more posts to the top of the home page and the fixed posts are sorted in reverse order according to their release date
 ---

+Abstract: This post will instruct you how to use every command for [**ubuntu system**], including files managment, nautilus, system managment, apt command, system update, and so on.&emsp;&emsp;&emsp;&emsp;&emsp;

 ## 文件/文件夹管理